Skip to content

 Evolves from

 A card can be an evolution of another Pokémon or Trainer card.
-This information is usually found at the top left of a card. evolves from must include the full card name mentioned on the card; not just the name of the Pokémon.
+This information is usually found at the top left of a card. evolves from includes the full name mentioned on the card; not just the name of the Pokémon.

 Evolves into

 evolves into can only be used for cards that explicitly mention it.
 This is usually the case for Pokémon cards with the Baby Pokémon stage.
-A Pokémon can evolve into one or more other Pokémon. evolves into must include the full card names mentioned on the card; not just the names of the Pokémon.
+A Pokémon can evolve into one or more other Pokémon. evolves into includes the full names mentioned on the card; not just the names of the Pokémon.

 Energy types